-Jaime Lozano is a musical theatre composer who has been heralded as the “next big thing” on Broadway by Hamilton’s Lin-Manuel Miranda.
+Jaime Lozano is a musical theatre composer who has been heralded as the "next big thing" on Broadway by Hamilton’s Lin-Manuel Miranda.
 A native of Monterrey, Mexico, Jaime earned his BFA in Music and Composition from the School of Music at the Universidad Autónoma de Nuevo León and was the recipient of a full scholarship to New York University’s Tisch School of the Arts, where he has the distinction of being the first Mexican to be accepted to and earn an MFA from the Graduate Musical Theatre Writing Program.
-Jaime is one of the five artists selected for the 2020 Joe’s Pub Working Group residency and one of the artists selected as part as The Civilians R&D Group 2020-2021.
+Jaime is one of the five artists selected for the 2020-2021 Joe’s Pub Working Group residency and one of the artists selected as part as The Civilians R&D Group 2020-2021.

 In addition to being a composer, Jaime is also an accomplished director.
 Jaime has staged Into The Woods (2015), Jesus Christ Superstar (1999, 2001, 2005), Joseph and the Amazing Technicolor Dreamcoat (2003, 2012) and The Fantasticks (2000) in Mexico.
 In August 2003, Jaime directed the Mexican premiere of Jekyll & Hyde.
 Jaime adapted, produced, and directed the Spanish world premiere of Jason Robert Brown’s The Last Five Years (2006, 2013) and Songs for a New World (2005).
 In March of 2004, he developed, produced, and directed the concert for the Broadway Elite Gala.